Lom people: Number

 It is difficult to determine the exact number of Bosha people, due to the dispersed and often mostly-assimilated nature of the group.
 Estimates suggest only a few thousand of the people can be found across Armenia and Georgia, while the Armenian Government's census reports only 50 living in the former.

 Distribution

 Concentrations of Bosha can be found in Yerevan and Gyumri in Armenia.
 Some of the Bosha in Armenia have adopted the Armenian language and partially assimilated with the larger Armenian population.

 In Georgia they live in such cities as Tbilisi, Kutaisi, Akhalkalaki and Akhaltsikhe.
 They are noted for such occupations as sievemakers.

-In Turkey the Lomlar or Poshalar adopted Islam at the 19th century and assimilated into Turkish culture.
+In Turkey, the Loms or Poshas adopted Islam at the 19th century and assimilated into Turkish culture.
 They mostly live in Artvin, Rize, Ardahan and Kars and identify themselves as Meskhetian Turks, hiding their Lom origins, while taking Armenian words from their contact with the Hemshin.